ralphhm/GithubTrending/README.md

 The collection of repositories that needs to be visualized is a homogeneous data type thus the [list representation](https://material.io/guidelines/components/lists.html) is chosen.
 To visualize the contents of the repository tile/item a two line list with avatar is chosen.

+### Known issues
+* Scroll position is not preserved on orientation change
+* Repository details don't survive app kill when app is in background

+### Possible improvements
+* Cache repository entities in database using Room